xtclang/xvm/README.md

 ## Layout

-The project is organized as a number of sub-projects, with the important ones to know about being:
+The project is organized as a number of subprojects, with the important ones to know about being:

 * The Ecstasy core library is in the [xvm/lib_ecstasy](./lib_ecstasy) directory, and is conceptually like `stdlib` for C, or `rt.jar` for Java.
 When the XDK is built, the resulting module is located